dwmcnelis/envm/README.md

 ### Overview

-A simple cli tool to manage multiple .env for different environments:
+A simple cli tool to manage multiple .env for different environments.
+It is written in crystal (compiled ruby) See: [The Crystal Programming Language](https://crystal-lang.org/)

 ```
 Manage .env versions